reyale/atr/README.md

 1. gzip
 2. bz2

+## stats

+Sane wrappers on std::random for statisical work and other use

 ## License

 No warranty, no restrictions.
 You can use this for private or commercial use, I don't care.